-- Demand is for provision of service, not a new institution. - Local response needs to be driven by local demand, not institutional supply. - Solution must be able to respond to changing workforce demands. - Travel considerations make local access important.
+- Demand is for the provision of services, not for a new institution. - Local response needs to be driven by local demand, not institutional supply. - The solution must be responsive to changing workforce demands. - Travel considerations make local access important.

 Features